-MORE ABOUT THE FAFSA
+▶ MORE ABOUT THE FAFSA

-Be sure to mark "Yes" to the question asking if you will be working on a master's or doctorate program (such as a J.D.) so you will be considered financially independent by the federal government.
-Your dependency status and enrollment in a graduate program affect the amount and types of aid you may be eligible to receive.
+Be sure to mark "Yes" to the question asking if you will be working on a master's or doctorate program (such as a J.D.) so you will be considered financially independent for financial aid purposes.

 After your FAFSA has been completed and processed, you will receive a Student Aid Report (SAR).
 The SAR details the information you provided on your FAFSA.
-Review it carefully to make sure there are no errors (if you find errors, you can correct them by going to FAFSA.ed.gov and the "Make FAFSA Corrections" section).
+Review it carefully to make sure there are no errors.
+If you find errors, you can correct them by going to StudentAid.gov and the "Make FAFSA Corrections" section.
 On the SAR you will also find your Expected Family Contribution (EFC), which is used to help determine your federal student aid eligibility.